-Beta (β): The probability (not to be confused with a beta particle) of a Type II error or false negative.
-Also called the non-detection probability.
+Beta ( $\beta$ ): The probability (not to be confused with a beta particle) of a Type II error or false negative.
+This is also called the non-detection probability.

 Boundary identifier: A hazard identifier that is used to define the boundary of an area.